-- Our profitability may be affected by the rate and manner at which we successfully manage our current and future growth. - We rely on a small percentage of our players for all of our revenue. - To date, we have been reliant upon our DoubleDown Casino game for substantially all of our revenue. - We rely substantially on third-party platforms to make our games available to players and to collect revenue. - Legal proceedings may have a material adverse impact on our business. - Social opposition to interactive gaming could limit our growth and impact the future of our business.
+- Our profitability may be affected by the rate and manner at which we successfully manage our current and future growth. - We rely on a small percentage of our players for all of our revenue. - To date, we have been reliant upon our DoubleDown Casino game for substantially all of our revenue. - We rely substantially on third-party platforms to make our games available to players and to collect revenue. - Legal proceedings can materially adversely affect our business and our results of operations, cash flows, and financial condition. - Certain social opposition to interactive gaming or potential issues relating to social casino games could adversely impact our business and limit the growth of our operations.

-- We rely on the ability to use the intellectual property of third parties, particularly IGT and DUG, for a substantial portion or our content and other features incorporated into our games. - Our business depends on our ability to protect proprietary information and our owned and licensed intellectual property. - The intellectual property rights of others may prevent us from developing new games and/or entering new markets, or may expose us to costly litigation. - Our success depends upon our ability to adapt to and offer games that keep pace with changing technology and evolving industry standards. - Data privacy and security laws and regulations could increase the cost of our operations and subject us to possible sanctions or penalties. - · We operate in a highly competitive industry, and our success depends on our ability to effectively compete. - Our success depends on the security and integrity of the games we offer, and cyber-attacks, security breaches, or other disruptions could compromise our information or the information of our players and expose us to liability, which would cause our business and reputation to suffer.
+- We rely on the ability to use the intellectual property of third parties, particularly IGT and DUG, for a substantial portion or our content and other features incorporated into our games. - Our business depends on our ability to protect proprietary information and our owned and licensed intellectual property. - The intellectual property rights of others may prevent us from developing new games and/or entering new markets, or may expose us to costly litigation. - Our success depends upon our ability to adapt to and offer games that keep pace with changing technology and evolving industry standards. - Data privacy and security laws and regulations could increase the cost of our operations and subject us to possible sanctions or penalties. - We operate in a highly competitive industry, and our success depends on our ability to effectively compete. - Our success depends on the security and integrity of the games we offer, and cyber-attacks, security breaches, or other disruptions could compromise our information or the information of our players and expose us to liability, which would cause our business and reputation to suffer.